-Your website is batshit
+Your website isn’t working

-We are living in a day and age where we have monkeys using computers (think Kanzi the bonobo), so really, there’s no excuse to have a website that results in a high bounce rate.
 If you are noticing your website leads to emergency evacuations as your visitors jump ship in record numbers, you could have a design problem.

 A high bounce rate could be attributed to the fact that your visitors find your website hard to navigate.
-Everyone wants information fast, and if they can’t find it they will look elsewhere.
+Everyone wants information fast, and if they can’t find it, they will look elsewhere.

-An outdated website or one which is not pleasing to look at could also turn off customers.
+An outdated website, or one which is not pleasing to look at, could also turn off customers.
 This could mean fonts which are hard to read or unexpected colour combinations.
 If you would like to learn more about your bounce rate you can check your Google Analytics for in-depth reporting.

 Remember, your website should be visually appealing, right from that crucial first impression.
 The user should be engaged, and know what to expect as they navigate each page.

-Here are some benchmark bounce rates that you can measure against:
+Here are some benchmark bounce rates that you can measure against

 - eCommerce: 20% – 45%